Tax Freeze Program

 - Evidence property is principal residence - voter registration card, etc.

 Further, income records must be provided showing the total income of all owners of the property during 2016 does not exceed $41,660 for Davidson County.
 Income records include Federal tax returns or other items acceptable to the Trustee.
 All applicants must sign an income verification form permitting the Trustee to contact IRS, SSA or the State Division of Property Assessment to verify income.
 The application is a public record, but the financial documents remain confidential.

-Applications for the Tax Freeze must be filed by April 5 each year.
+Our office begins accepting applications to freeze taxes at the current amount due every October, and the deadline to apply for Tax Freeze is the following April 5.
 New applicants must come to our office, but no appointment is required.
 Bring the required documents to the Office of the Trustee and please arrive by 3:00 p.m.
 If you need additional information concerning the program, please feel free to call us with any questions at 615-862-6330.